Review an article on ScienceOpen and share your expertise with the world.

-We do not expect reviewers to decide if a manuscript is “worthy of publication” since it has been already published via open access license, CC-BY 4.0.
-Instead, the expert opinions expressed at ScienceOpen should aim to assist both authors and readers, and improve the value of the associated research.
+We do not expect reviewers to decide if a manuscript is “worthy of publication” since they have already been published.
+Instead, the expert commentaries expressed at ScienceOpen should aim to assist both authors and readers, and improve the value of the associated research.
 It can be very helpful to others to share experiences in reproducing experiments, methodologies or code.

-Reviewers should guide authors and encourage them to further improve their skill.
+Reviewers should guide authors and encourage them to further improve their skills and research.
 Based on critical reception, authors may publicly engage the reviews and/or comments via the article homepage, or publish a revised version of the original manuscript if possible.
 It is important that this progressive discourse happen in the open.

 Of what does a review consist?
 Reviews consist of two parts listed below.

 Please provide a rating from one star (poor) to five stars (excellent)

 Is the publication of relevance for the academic community and does it provide important insights?
 Does the work represent a novel approach or new findings in comparison with other publications in the field?

 Is the hypothesis clearly formulated?
 Is the argumentation stringent?
 Are the data sound, well-controlled and statistically significant?
 Is the interpretation balanced and supported by the data?
 Are appropriate and state-of-the-art methods used?

 - Level of completeness: